Otter Tail County, Minnesota

 Otter Tail County is a county in the U.S. state of Minnesota.
-As of the 2020 census, its population was 60,081.
-Its county seat is Fergus Falls.
+As of the 2020 census, the population was 60,081, and was estimated to be 60,884 in 2024.
+The county seat and the largest city is Fergus Falls.

 Otter Tail County comprises the Fergus Falls micropolitan statistical area.
 With 1,048 lakes in its borders, Otter Tail County has more lakes than any other county in the United States.

 History

-Native Americans used the area for hunting and fishing, and had permanent dwelling sites.
+Native Americans used the area for hunting and fishing and had permanent dwelling sites.
 Two Native American tribes were in constant conflict.
 The Dakota (Sioux) were being pushed from their home area by the Ojibwa (Chippewa) during the late 18th and early 19th centuries.
 Burial mounds and artifacts can still be found.
 Some of the oldest Native American remains were found near Pelican Rapids, Minnesota.
 The remains, nicknamed Minnesota Girl, were dated at about 11,000 BC.

-The first white men to enter the county were French and British fur traders.
+The first European men to enter the county were French and British fur traders.
 Efforts were made to set up trading posts on the Leaf Lakes and Otter Tail Lake.
 In the late 19th century, most of the towns were built along the railroad lines.
 Lumber and agriculture were the major industries in the county at that time.
 The pine and hardwood forests, transportation system, and markets were instrumental in the development of Fergus Falls into a lumber center.
 The Wisconsin Territory was established by the federal government effective July 3, 1836, and existed until its eastern portion was granted statehood (as Wisconsin) in 1848.
 The federal government set up the Minnesota Territory effective March 3, 1849.
 The newly organized territorial legislature created nine counties across the territory in October of that year.
 One of those original counties, Dakota, had a section partitioned off in 1851 to create Cass County.
 On March 18, 1858, the outgoing territorial legislature created Otter Tail County from areas partitioned from Cass and Pembina, another of the original counties created in 1849.
 The county was named for Otter Tail Lake and the Otter Tail River.
 The county was not organized in 1858, nor was a county seat specified.
 On September 12, 1868, the legislature completed the county organization, and specified Otter Tail City as county seat.